 That first visiting delegation was impressed by these people who had survived foreign occupation, military dictatorships, and ten years of civil war (for more information on US involvement in the Contra War, read this summary at ViaNica), and yet were still inspiringly resilient, open, and full of life.
 It was this spirit that motivated our founders to return home and begin Durham-San Ramón Sister Communities.
 Later, as more people from Raleigh, Chapel Hill-Carrboro, and Morehead City-Beaufort got involved, the name was simplified to Sister Communities of San Ramón, Nicaragua (SCSRN).

-Since its foundation, SCSRN has been a part of countless community development projects in the municipality of San Ramón in the areas of health, water and sanitation, education, and tourism (for a complete list, click here).
-One of our greatest legacies as an organization was the creation of Finca Esperanza Verde Eco-lodge and Coffee Farm, founded in 1998.
-At that time, no one in San Ramón knew what tourism meant, and people were doubtful that visitors would come to their out-of-the-way rural municipality.
+Since its foundation, SCSRN has been a part of countless community development projects in the municipality of San Ramón in the areas of health, water and sanitation, education, and environmental preservation (for a complete list, click here).
+One of our greatest legacies as an organization was the creation has been in the development of the community tourism industry of San Ramón.
+When we began bringing groups to San Ramón in 1998, no one in San Ramón knew what tourism meant, and people were doubtful that visitors would come to their out-of-the-way rural municipality.
 Nevertheless, they were intrigued and willing to help us make that happen.
-Now, FEV is an award-winning, internationally recognized eco-lodge and farm, and SCSRN’s tours have connected countless visitors with the community of San Ramón through our personalized cultural immersion experiences.
-We sold FEV in early 2013, and since then, we have worked closely with the new owners who enthusiastically want to continue serving as hosts for our groups.
-For more information, visit the FEV website.
+All these years later, we have brought countless visitors to San Ramón through our cultural immersion ecotours and San Ramón is widely recognized as a destination for community-based tourism.

 We’re happy to say that this story isn’t over yet.
 SCSRN continues to work with and for the people of San Ramón, and we continue to make people-to-people connections between San Ramón and U.S. communities.
 We invite you to come be a part of our interdependent family!